ianfnelson/blog.iannelson.uk/content/posts/2023-01-11-in-search-of-my-next-challenge.md

   <figure class="aligncenter"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/IMG_0254-1.jpg" alt="Portrait image of a handsome software architect, standing outdoors and wearing a purple shirt" /><figcaption class="wp-element-caption">This is me</figcaption></figure>
 </div>

-## What I&#8217;ve Been Doing Recently {#what-ive-been-doing-recently.wp-block-heading}
+## What I’ve Been Doing Recently {#what-ive-been-doing-recently.wp-block-heading}

-Since March 2018 I&#8217;ve been a Technical Lead for the [NHS App][2], an England-wide way to access a range of NHS services via smartphone, tablet, and desktop web browser.
-It has been an amazing project to be a part of, and I&#8217;ve loved working in an open, collaborative, and agile delivery environment alongside a bunch of clever people from NHS Digital, Kainos, and BJSS.
+Since March 2018 I’ve been a Technical Lead for the [NHS App][2], an England-wide way to access a range of NHS services via smartphone, tablet, and desktop web browser.
+It has been an amazing project to be a part of, and I’ve loved working in an open, collaborative, and agile delivery environment alongside a bunch of clever people from NHS Digital, Kainos, and BJSS.

-I&#8217;ve led an ever-changing, multi-disciplinary team through over 120 fortnightly sprints — a period that saw the App&#8217;s user base grow from nothing to over thirty million users, and become the most downloaded app in the App Store during the COVID-19 pandemic years.
+I’ve led an ever-changing, multi-disciplinary team through over 120 fortnightly sprints — a period that saw the App’s user base grow from nothing to over thirty million users, and become the most downloaded app in the App Store during the COVID-19 pandemic years.

-I&#8217;ve led the design and development of the App&#8217;s notification and messaging capability, which allows the secure and sub second delivery of health-related communications from NHS organisations to patient&#8217;s mobile devices, replacing more costly communication methods such as SMS or mail.
+I’ve led the design and development of the App’s notification and messaging capability, which allows the secure and sub second delivery of health-related communications from NHS organisations to patient’s mobile devices, replacing more costly communication methods such as SMS or mail.

-In case it&#8217;s not obvious, I&#8217;m pretty proud of what we&#8217;ve achieved on the NHS App over the past five years, and could write much more.
-But I&#8217;ll save that for a future blog post and return to the sales pitch&#8230;
+In case it’s not obvious, I’m pretty proud of what we’ve achieved on the NHS App over the past five years, and could write much more.
+But I’ll save that for a future blog post and return to the sales pitch&#8230;

 ## What I Do Generally {#what-i-do-generally.wp-block-heading}